belastingdienst/opr-paas/docs/overview/core_concepts/sshsecrets.md

 - A DevOps engineer generates a SSH key pair;
-- The DevOps engineer configures his public SSH key to be accepted by his git repository (e.a. github, gitlab, gitea, bitbucket, etc.)
+- The DevOps engineer configures his public SSH key to be accepted by his git repository (e.a.
+GitHub, gitlab, gitea, bitbucket, etc.)
 - The DevOps engineer encrypts the private SSH key with the api, or with the CLI;
   Encryption is done using the Paas public key (the result can only be decrypted using the Paas private key).
   The result is called a `sshSecret`.
 - The DevOps engineer creates (or modifies) a Paas with the `sshSecret`;
 - Paas controller creates a PaasNs with the `sshSecret` included;
-- PaasNs controller creates the required namespaces, ArgoCD resource and ArgoCD repo definition (which is a K8S secret);
+- PaasNs controller creates the required namespaces;
 - ArgoCD contacts git and uses the secret to authenticate;
 - ArgoCD creates resources as is defined in the git repository;
 - Application comes alive;